-If you read the above successful entrepreneur stories, you will find that they had made a big out of nothing.
-Below is an abstract of Narayana Murthy, who is co-founder of Infosys.
+If you read the above successful entrepreneur stories, you will find they had made a big out of nothing.
+Below is an abstract of Narayana Murthy, an Infosys co-founder.

 N.R.N Murthy is a prominent Indian IT industrialist who founded Infosys with a few friends.
 Infosys is a multinational company that provides business consulting, technology, engineering, and outsourcing services.
 Murthy studied electrical engineering at the University of Mysore and M.Tech from IIT Kanpur.

-Murthy worked on India’s first time-sharing computer system and designed as well as implemented a BASIC interpreter for Electronics Corporation of India Limited.
+Murthy worked on India’s first time-sharing computer system and designed and implemented a BASIC interpreter for Electronics Corporation of India Limited.
 Later, he started a company named Softronics which failed after about a year and a half.
 He then joined Patni Computer Systems in Pune.
 He has also worked as a chief systems programmer at IIM Ahmedabad.

 Murthy, along with six other software professionals, founded Infosys in 1981.
-It had initial funding of INR.10,000, which was provided by his wife Sudha Murthy.
+It had initial funding of INR.10,000, provided by his wife, Sudha Murthy.
 He served as Chief Executive Officer from 1981 to 2002 and then as chairman from 2002 to 2011.
-Later in 2011, he stepped down from the board and then became Chairman Emeritus.
+Later in 2011, he stepped down from the board and became Chairman Emeritus.

-Today becoming a successful entrepreneur has comparatively become easy with incubators that help startup businesses, angel investors who can fund startups.
-Also, India’s Government is supporting startups by making ease of business, tax benefits, funding, etc.
+Today becoming a successful entrepreneur has comparatively become easy with incubators that help startup businesses and angel investors who can fund startups.
+Also, India’s Government supports startups by making business easy, providing tax benefits, funding, etc.

-According to the Small Business Administration, only one-third of new business is able to survive for about 10 years or more.
+According to the Small Business Administration, only one-third of new businesses can survive for about 10 years or more.

 Tips to Become a Successful Entrepreneur

 Below mentioned are some of the tips for a successful entrepreneur.

-It is a passion that is key to keep your business strategy moving.
+It is a passion that is key to keeping your business strategy moving.
 If you do your work with Half-heartedness, then it will drive you away from success.
-In contrast, if you do work with love, then it is bound to succeed.
+In contrast, if you work with love, it is bound to succeed.